marwan475/Arx/README.md

 All third-party components retain their original licenses.

-## Ai usage
+## AI Usage
-- Build system and scripts are Ai generated
+- Build system and scripts are AI generated
-- selftest.c is Ai generated testing of kernel subsystems
+- selftest.c is AI generated testing of kernel subsystems